neilernst/ResearchSkillsUVic/resources/writing/writing.md

     *Your job is to find what is novel and highlight the unexpected elements.*

-- peer writing exercise: take the attached writing prompt and with a partner, improve the text for 5 minutes
-  - Find a paper you have read recently.
-Suggest improvements
+- *Peer writing exercise*: in the breakout room, pick one person's elevator pitch, and then either a) turn that elevator pitch into a paper abstract using Easterbrook's template or b) pick out Schimel's SUCCES elements.
+Then report back to the class.

 ## Readings (before class)